Paddy Kenny

 Patrick Joseph Kenny (born 17 May 1978) is a former professional footballer who played as a goalkeeper.
+He recently served as joint manager of Goole A.F.C. alongside Nathan Helliwell.

 Born in Halifax, West Yorkshire, Kenny began his career with Bradford Park Avenue before turning professional in the summer of 1998 upon signing for Neil Warnock's Bury.
 He was reunited with Warnock in 2002 after he joined Sheffield United where he spent much of his career and enjoyed notable success; performing in League Cup and FA Cup semi-finals, two play-off finals, and then promotion to the Premier League in 2005–06.

 Kenny would later sign for Warnock once again in 2010, joining Queens Park Rangers after his time at Sheffield United ended on a sour note when he spent much of his final season on the sidelines having failing a drugs test the previous summer.
 During his first season at QPR he would achieve his second promotion to the Premier League and his first Championship winners medal.
 He remained as first choice goalkeeper the next season as QPR beat relegation on the final day of the season, before he was reunited with Warnock for the fourth time when he signed for Leeds United in 2012.
 He stayed at Leeds for two years, before brief spells with Bolton Wanderers, Oldham Athletic (on loan), Ipswich Town, Bury, and Rotherham United.

 Club career

 Early career

 Kenny started his career at Ovenden West Riding in the West Riding County Amateur League.
 He joined Bradford Park Avenue in August 1997, playing semi-professionally whilst working as an engineer in the week.
 He was an ever-present in the Northern Premier League during the 1997–98 season, playing 55 games in league and cup.

 He had trials at Birmingham City and Bradford City, before he was signed by Neil Warnock at Bury in September 1998 for a £10,000 fee following a recommendation from Avenue's manager Trevor Storton.
 With Dean Kiely in goal for the "Shakers", Kenny was loaned out to Whitby Town in the Northern Premier League to gain some first team experience in March 1999.
-He played a total of eight games for the "Seasiders".
 Two months later Kiely was sold to Charlton Athletic, giving Kenny the chance to become Bury's regular goalkeeper.

 He made his Division Two debut for Bury on 7 August 1999 in a 2–1 win over Gillingham at Gigg Lane.
 He went on to become an ever-present in both the 1999–2000 and 2000–01 campaigns.
 Andy Preece's Bury were relegated into Division Three at the end of the 2001–02 season.